 EC gives clean chit to Modi for Nanded, Varanasi speeches

-EC gives clean chit to Modi for Nanded, Varanasi speeches, extends time given to Rahul

 New Delhi, May 03: The Election Commission of India (ECI) gave Prime Minister Narendra Modi clean chit on two complaints filed by Congress alleging he has violated MCC in his election campaigns in Maharashtra's Nanded and Uttar Pradesh's Varanasi.